cjwirth/cjwirth.github.io/_posts/2016-01-20-swift-protocol-extension-weirdness.md

 let ferociousDog: Ferocious = Dog() ferociousDog.bite() // "BITE!!!"
 ```
 Okay, it seems like something is wrong here.
-The _Dinosaur_ is alright, becuase it's just using the default implementation.
+The _Dinosaur_ is alright, because it's just using the default implementation.
 But our two _Dog_s are behaving differently...
 That's odd...

 Did you catch the difference?
 The `dog` is defined as a _Dog_ type, whereas `ferociousDog` is defined only as a _Ferocious_ type.